Categories

 Released from cardiac myocytes in response to cardiac wall stress, myocardial ischemia, during exercise testing induced ischemia, and after myocardial infarction.

-Pro-BNP IS Cleaved into active BNP and inactive NT-proBNP by protease enzymes.
+Pro-BNP is cleaved into active BNP and inactive NT-proBNP by protease enzymes.

 The family of natriuretic peptides made up of at least four entities.